MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 (2) Because the incorrect information was the result of our error or the error of someone from USDA.

-(o) If you do not have records to support the information on your production report, you will be subject to the provisions in 8(m).
+(o) If you do not have acceptable production records to support the information you certified on your production report, you will be subject to the provisions in 8(m).

 (p) At any time we discover you have misreported any material information on your production report, you will be subject to the provisions in 8(m).